adrientoub/instagram-crawler/README.md

 id followed by .jpg for images and .mp4 for videos.
 For instagram accounts it will also download the profile picture to `./username/profile.jpg`.

+You can use `--update`, `--update-hashtags` or `--update-users` to respectively update all downloaded users and hashtags, hashtags or users.

 ### Examples

 On Bash to use it you can do: